Medicine Overview of Pirocin Ointment

 Pirocin Ointment does not usually affect your ability to drive.

-Frequently asked questions for Pirocin NA Ointment
+Frequently asked questions about Pirocin Ointment

 Pirocin is indicated for the treatment of secondarily infected traumatic lesions like abrasions, sutured wounds and small lacerations with susceptible strains of Staphylococcus aureus and Streptococcus pyogenes.